AdobeDocs/app-builder/src/pages/resources/index.md

 [Start (20mins)](custom-asset-compute-worker/index.md)

-Building a Custom Asset Compute Worker leveraging 3rd-party services to generate intelligent renditions in AEM.
+Building a Custom Asset Compute Worker using third-party services to generate intelligent renditions in AEM.

 <DiscoverBlock slots="heading, link, text" width="100%" />

-### Build an app that consumes Adobe Experience Manager Events
+### Build an app that consumes Adobe Experience Manager events

 [Start (30mins)](https://experienceleague.adobe.com/docs/adobe-developers-live-events/events/2021/oct2021/consume-aem-events.html?lang=en)

-Learn WHY is it a good idea to build event-driven applications and HOW we can build them with ease using App Builder.
+Learn why is it a good idea to build event-driven applications and how to build them with ease using App Builder.